MarkRobertson67/wcac_timecards_frontend/README.md

 - **Login / Signup:**
   Users can sign up or log in using their email and password.

-- **Create and Update Timecards:**
-  Once logged in, employees can create a new timecard, fill in their work schedule, and submit their timecard.
+  ## Screenshots

   ### Home Page
   | Desktop View | Mobile View |
 | ------------ | ----------- |
 | ![Desktop](./public/CreateNewtimecard.png) | ![Mobile](./public/CreateNewtimecardMobile.png) |

+- **Create and Update Timecards:**
+  Once logged in, employees can create a new timecard, fill in their work schedule, and submit their timecard.

 - **View Detailed Reports:**